Visit to Malta´s cathedral

 Exploring Historical Memory of Firt St Angelo

-In the afternoon, we visited Fort St Angelo , a historical fortress that offered an unferstanding of Malta's strategic and historical.importance through history.
+In the afternoon, we visited Fort St Angelo , a historical fortress that offered an understanding of Malta's strategic and historical.importance through history.
 We aldo enjoyed the views of the Grabd Harbour and the surronding .

 Walking through its ancient wals, we could imagine its role in shaping the island's past